Douglas Mental Health University Institute

 I have been in private practice since 1999.
 I work with adults with a wide range of issues but I hold a special interest in helping individuals who are struggling in their relationships, with the consequences of childhood distress, and with mood (anxiety - depression), personality, and eating disorders.
 My interpersonal approach is flexible, collaborative, warm, and caring.

 In 2013, I became a certified Schema Therapy Supervisor/Trainer and can offer supervision to individuals participating in ISST certified Schema Therapy training programs or to anyone interested in the Schema-focussed approach.

-Sessions last 50 minutes and cost $115.00.
+Sessions last 50 minutes.
 I will provide you with a receipt for insurance or income tax purposes.